It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 If it's been hanging around on the market for a while, mull over why it hasn't shifted.
 Are people put off by the street, a takeaway shop below, lack of parking or weeny garden?

-Stamp Duty Calculator - what'll you pay?
+Stamp Duty Calculator - what will you have to pay?

 Buy a home and you're likely to owe stamp duty (it's called that because the document used to require a stamp to make the transaction legal).
 It's one of the biggest lump-sum taxes.

 The easy way to find out how much is to use our Stamp Duty Calculator.
-Remember you only pay stamp duty on the house itself, not the fixtures and fittings, provided the amount you pay for them is a reasonable market value.
+Remember you only pay stamp duty on the property itself, not the fixtures and fittings, provided the amount you pay for them is a reasonable market value.
 This is especially handy if you're a touch over a stamp duty level, for example, £252,000.

 Stamp duty - the UK's most ridiculous tax